fchampalimaud/cf.bonsai/docs/articles/install_bonsai.md

 ## Bonsai Installation

 1. Download and install the latest version of the [Bonsai installer](https://bonsai-rx.org/docs/articles/installation.html).
 2. Install the Starter package:
     1. Open your Bonsai application
     2. Go to Manage Packages
-    3. In Package sources select 'Bonsai'
+    3. In Package Sources select 'Bonsai'
     4. Search for the Starter package using the browser
     5. Install the package
 3. Install any other packages required by the specific examples you want to run.